 Shigella boydii (Group C and consists of 18 serotypes)

 Shigella sonnei (Group D and consists of 1 serotype)

 · Phylum:Proteobacteria - Gram-negative bacteria most of which are pathogenic in nature.
-However, some of the species are part of the normal human microbiota while others are free-living.
+Some of the species are part of the normal human microbiota while others are free-living.

 · Class: Gammaproteobacteria - Gram-negative bacteria, most of which are rod-shaped.
 While a good number of species in this group are pathogenic, others, like purple sulfur bacteria use light energy to produce organic molecules.

 · Order: Enterobacterales - Members of this group are rod-shaped Gram-negative bacteria.
 They are also non-spore-forming and exist as facultative anaerobes.

 · Family: Enterobacteriaceae - Rod-shaped Gram-negative bacteria that are non-motile and non-spore-forming.
 They are also facultative anaerobic bacteria with most of the species being pathogenic.